Koosh0610/NCERT-Learning-Agent/README.md

 ## Getting Started

-Follow these steps to set up and run the NCERT AI Bot:
+Ensure you have the necessary hardware:
+   - A GPU is required to run the bot efficiently.
+A T4 GPU will suffice.

 1. Clone the repository:
    ```